 By recent accounts, many companies are now facing a serious global shortage of cylindrical battery cells.
-In the midst of this issue, recent statements coming out of Korea, a country which houses many of the world’s major battery manufacturing operations, have pointed the finger squarely at Tesla, specifically its Nevada-based Gigafactory 1.
+In the midst of this issue, recent statements coming out of Korea, a country which houses many of the world’s major battery manufacturing operations, have pointed the finger squarely at tech company Tesla, specifically to Gigafactory 1 based in Nevada.
 Korea’s ETNews, citing industry sources indirectly, shared the following account:

 "Delay in production from Gigafactory, which is Tesla's battery manufacturing facility, is leading to a global shortage of cylindrical batteries.
 As Panasonic has given most of its supplies in Japan to Tesla, many small and large companies that are in need for cylindrical batteries are knocking on doors of Samsung SDI, LG Chemicals, and Murata (previously Sony)."

 Tesla was under fire earlier this year for its delays—only six months into launching the Gigafactory in Nevada—the issue being that the amount of incoming Model 3 battery packs were not sufficient for maintaining production levels.
 “The major factor affecting Tesla’s Q2 deliveries was a severe production shortfall of 100 kWh battery packs, which are made using new technologies on new production lines,” Tesla shared in a mid-year statement.
 The company rebounded very well, however, and has continued its production uninterrupted since that time.

 It’s interesting that Panasonic would be implicated in the report from ETNews, as well.
 At current, the 2170 battery cells used for the Model 3 are jointly produced by Tesla and Panasonic at the facility.
 The report, then, may be implying that additional supplies, which were undisclosed, were needed.
 ETNews also released a statement elaborating on the claim: